wojtekmaj/opening-hours-utils/README.md

 #### `getNextClosedAt()`

 Gets the next closing time for a given date.
 Returns null if for a given date place is closed.
+An optional parameter can be used to return a `Date` object instead of a formatted string.

 ##### Sample usage